muggy8/improbable/have-and-havenot/ZdPimteZ.md

 It brought up memories of the days immediately following the passing of Aurora, my late wife, and the departure of Hickory.

-During those days, I felt like I've lost all hope and all I can do is to accept whatever comes my way in the future.
+During those days, I felt like I've lost all hope and all I can do is to just accept whatever comes my way in the future.

 But something changed after I was introduced to the Champion Summoning Ritual.